-- Contrary to the findings of previous U.S. studies, we show that the firm-level TFP of Japanese manufacturers positively predicts their future stock returns in the cross-section when controlling for relevant risk factors. - However, the characteristics of high and low TFP Japanese firms are the same as for US firms. - The premium for highly productive firms compensates investors for risks related to innovation and human and organizational capital formation. - Investing in R&D and personnel in a way that improves productivity has a substantial positive impact on firms' stock returns. - Our results provide a strong incentive for Japanese firms to invest in innovation, human and organizational capital.
+- Contrary to the findings of previous U.S. studies, we show that the firm-level TFP of Japanese manufacturers positively predicts their future stock returns in the cross-section when controlling for relevant risk factors, such as those of Fama and French. - However, the financial characteristics of high and low TFP Japanese and US firms are very similar. - The premium for highly productive firms compensates investors for risks related to innovation and human and organizational capital formation. - Investing in R&D and personnel in a way that improves productivity has a substantial positive impact on Japanese firms' stock returns.